 The scale of our resource industry has helped Australia become a world leader in the development and manufacture of mining equipment, technology and services.
 Australian firms are competitive across the supply chain, including in exploration, engineering, processing, environmental management, mine safety, training, and research and development.

 Mining for development

-Australia is helping resource-rich developing countries use their natural resources to reduce poverty and expand their economies through the Mining for Development Initiative.
-The Initiative draws on Australian expertise to help countries address mining-related governance, capacity and technological challenges and to promote socially and environmentally sustainable development.
+Australia is helping resource-rich developing countries use their natural resources to reduce poverty and expand their economies through mining-related governance and revenue management support, and capacity and technological assistance.

 Defence and security

 Australia works closely with other countries to promote security and stability in our immediate region and globally.